 Empty legs are the cheap way to fly private — but only if you treat the booking as an option rather than a reservation.
-Here's the hedge strategy used by people who actually book these flights every month, and why a $0-cost commercial backup is the difference between a good deal and a stranded weekend.
+Here's the hedge strategy used by people who actually book these flights every month, and why a near-zero-cost commercial backup is the difference between a good deal and a stranded weekend.

+The reasons are mundane: the original paying client reschedules, the operator finds a higher-paying charter for the same aircraft, the previous leg lands late and the crew runs out of duty hours, weather closes the origin airport, a mechanical issue grounds the plane.
 None of these are unusual.
 They are the normal operation of the private aviation market.
 The thing that's unusual is treating an empty leg as a confirmed flight rather than as an option that may or may not exercise.
 Once you reframe the booking that way, the strategy becomes obvious: every empty leg needs a backup that costs nothing if the leg confirms, and that gets you home if it doesn't.

 Book a fully refundable award ticket on a commercial flight that overlaps your empty leg.
-If the empty leg confirms, cancel the award — most loyalty programs return the miles instantly with no fees.
+If the empty leg confirms, cancel the award — most loyalty programmes return the miles instantly with no fees.
 If the empty leg cancels, you fly commercial with zero scrambling.

 Worked example: a $25,000 retail charter you'd otherwise book at full price is being offered as a $12,000 empty leg.
-Even if the refundable backup costs $1,500 (vs $700 for non-refundable), you're still net $11,800 ahead if the empty leg confirms — and you fly commercial at no extra cost if it doesn't.
+Even if the refundable backup costs $1,500 (versus $700 for non-refundable), you're still net $11,800 ahead if the empty leg confirms — and you fly commercial at no extra cost if it doesn't.

 Only works on routes with frequent commercial service and only if you're flexible on which airline.
 New York to London, London to Nice in summer, LA to San Francisco — fine.
 Anywhere with one or two flights a day, anywhere connecting through a hub, anywhere during peak season — risky.
 The savings on the empty leg disappear quickly when you're paying $2,000 for a same-day economy seat that would have been $300 a week earlier.

-| Days before departure | Empty leg cancellation risk | Recommended hedge |
+| Days before departure | Estimated cancellation risk | Recommended hedge |

 |---|---|---|